philiptaron/systemd/systemd-258/posts/20-mount-options.md

 With the new `x-systemd.graceful-option=` pseudo mount option we implement a way out for this, in v258.
 As argument it takes a mount option string.

-If the kernel supports that mount option it is added as regular mount option to the option string, but if it does not, its is suppressed.
+If the kernel supports that mount option it is added as regular mount option to the option string, but if it does not, it is suppressed.
 The `tmp.mount` unit hence uses this option setting now:

 ```
 Options=mode=1777,strictatime,nosuid,nodev,size=50%,nr_inodes=1m,x-systemd.graceful-option=usrquota
 ```

 This works for any kernel mount option, not just the quota options.
-However, it will *not* work for userspace mount options, that some file systems support, in particular fuse ones.
+However, it will *not* work for userspace mount options, that some file systems support, in particular `fuse` ones.

 If you try anyway to use userspace mount options with this new pseudo-option then the mount option will be assumed to be unsupported, i.e. the setting has no effect.

 ---

-> **[@agowa338](https://chaos.social/@agowa338)** Why not just mount a process specific /tmp for security relevant usages?
+> **[@agowa338](https://chaos.social/@agowa338)** Why not just mount a process specific `/tmp` for security relevant usages?
-> Aka "PrivateTmp=True"?
+> Aka "`PrivateTmp=yes`"?
 >
 > Isn't that enough to lock it down?